 I guess since I have lived in New England my whole life, I have developed a fondness for antique New England homes.
 I love driving through older neighborhoods and looking at all the old houses – there were plenty in the coastal town I grew up in and we even sometimes took walking tours through them as class field trips!
 So when I saw that there was a book devoted to not only the homes but barns I had to check it out.
 It goes through the history and how a lot of people moved to New England from [old] England and brought with them the traditions of building.
 I looove looking at all the pictures – any house that looks like Snow White might haved lived in it is awesome to me.
 It talks about how the style of the homes and how they were built was dictated by the climate.
 The book also talks a bit about how to restore an antique home with a lot of great information for anyone who might be tackling this project.
-It lets you know what to look for to fix, what to salvage and “The Rs” that you need to know to fix up an older home.
+It lets you know what to look for when looking for a plumber, what to salvage and “The Rs” that you need to know to fix up an older home.

 In addition to getting to see some really cool photos of antique homes I learned a lot.
 I am not sure I am going to run out and buy an old home to remodel and renovate (though I wish I could afford to) but should I win the lottery, I certainly would be on the right track with what to do after reading this book!
 (And for a music connection, there’s even a chapter on Daryl Hall of Hall and Oates and how he transplanted and renovated 2 homes into one!)